alejoacosta74/eth-to-btc-proxy/README.md

 # `qproxy`: An eth to qtum signature conversion proxy

 `qproxy` is a proxy server that converts a signed Ethereum transaction to a Qtum (Bitcoin) signed transaction and sends it to the Qtum node for broadcasting.

+Simply put, `qproxy` enables a ethereum user or app to transact on the Qtum blockchain seamlessly, without having to worry about the underlying utxo model.

 ## How it works
 The proxy runs a JSON RPC server that implements the method `eth_sendRawTransaction` (as defined in the Ethereum JSON RPC API)